vidal-adrien/ChIP-Rx-Pipeline-Pub/chipseq.md

 )
 ```

-A scatter plot of the log fold change (called "MA-plot").
+A scatter plot of the log fold change against the mean of normalized count (called "MA-plot").

 ```R
 pval.thr <- 0.01